evoila/kubernetes-cpi-release/README.md

 recreate the pod to attach disks.
 When we do that, the IP address of the pod changes and then BOSH gets really upset about it.

+Moreover if one of the pod hosts restarts or a disk gets attached the director won't notice the ip change and `bosh vms` for example will return the old ip address.
+In addition to that Bosh DNS will fail, because the director didn't notice the ip change and won't refresh the dns entries.
+To fix this problem it is necessary to recreate the deployment, if the host restarts or a disk got attached.

 There's currently an open issue with Kubernetes to support [stable IPs][stable-ips] but it still has a ways to go.
 Until then, _manual_ networks should always be used to ensure IP address don't change.

+#### Disk Limitations

+To the issue issue described above, there are some other problems which limit the usage of disk:

+* Currently there's only one persistent volume supported at a time, which is reserved for `/var/vcap/store`, because the container loses all mount points in `/proc/mounts` if the host restarts and because the bosh agent won't reattach disks during bootstrap.
+To make the restart of a host possible, it is necessary, to mount the disk extracted from `/var/vcap/bosh/managed_disk_settings.json` at `/var/vcap/store`.
+* Because of the limitation described above it is also not possible to migrate an attached disk.

 [bosh-init]: https://github.com/cloudfoundry/bosh-init
 [bosh-io]: https://bosh.io/